 Paint color, Valspar Signature Prime & Paint, Aesthetic White

 Dale installing the wood trim.

-To connect the window with the transform window Dale installed two 2 1/2 inch wood trim along the sides of the windows and plans to add 6 inch wide trim between the transform window and the window below.
+To connect the window with the transom window Dale installed two 2 1/2 inch wood trim along the sides of the windows and plans to add 6 inch wide trim between the transom window and the window below.

-At this stage we ran out of wood to complete the two windows, Dale plans to install a wide piece of trim between the transform window and window.
+At this stage we ran out of wood to complete the two windows, Dale plans to install a wide piece of trim between the transom window and window.